Renting a Car in Tulum Mexico: The Ultimate Guide

 How much does renting a car in Tulum cost?

-Prices can range from 10 USD to 70 USD but that’s where the first piece of advice goes.
+Prices can range from 10 USD to 70 USD, but that’s where the first piece of advice goes.

-When you see prices as low as 10 USD there is a catch, ALWAYS.
+When you see prices as low as 10 USD, there is a catch, ALWAYS.

-Usually, the rental price that companies advertise refers to the cheapest car and there are extra costs attached.
+Usually, the rental price that companies advertise refers to the cheapest ca,r and there are extra costs attached.

 So every time you see such a low rate, click on the links and look for more information.
-If there is no info I would pass.
+If there is no info, I would pass.

-It’s always a good idea to take a screenshot of what’s shows as included, so that you can show it when you pick up the car in case they don’t respect the same conditions.
+It’s always a good idea to take a screenshot of what’s shown as included, so that you can show it when you pick up the car in case they don’t respect the same conditions.

 RENTING A CAR IN TULUM